 Mr. Saraiva seems to think that “idiocy” is something that must be diagnosed by a professional after examination.
 In its medical sense, perhaps that’s true.
 In a colloquial sense, “some sort of idiot” sounds pretty reasonable under the circumstances.
 This has nothing to do with his “morals” and everything to do with his common sense in trusting a dentist who so clearly seems incompetent.
 When one does as Mr. Saraiva requests and searches for his biography, which reveals that his mother is a dentist, it seems to validate my stated opinion, which is quite obviously made tongue in cheek, about the wisdom of returning to the same dentist twice more after she has committed what he himself considers significant malpractice.

 For more, including some reader reaction, see this page in my blog: https://thisistrue.com/story_subject_demands_deletion/

 This story is in True’s book collections, in Volume 3.

 Is There a Problem on This Page?
-Let Me Know, and thanks.
+Let Me Know using the Help button lower right, and thanks.